Stefatorus/StefAntiBot/README.md

-# StefAntiBot
+# StefAntiBot - Mitigate Minecraft Layer 7 Attacks
-Advanced way to mitigate bot attacks for large networks
+Advanced way to mitigate bot attacks for large minecraft networks.
+Was optimized for performance and scalability.